 Merritt: :::Confused trilling sound that I take to mean ‘I dunno’:::

-Before you think I’m nutty, here’s a doctor’s opinion confirming that she understands me — sort of!
+Before you think I’m nutty, here’s a doctor’s opinion confirming that she understands my imitations of cat trilling and questions — sort of!
 “Trilling can be used for cats to communicate with other cats or with people,” Dr. Gibbons says.
 “She can definitely understand your tone and that you are great pals!”

 So, trill away, cat ladies and gentleman.
 It may be the closest thing we have to talking to our cats for now!